Crossrail Limited today provided an update on appointments to the Crossrail Board.

 Crossrail Board Membership

-Membership of the Crossrail Board is as follows:
+Membership of the Crossrail Board from 1 October 2014 will be as follows:

 - Andrew Wolstenholme OBE, Chief Executive